dylanhamada/EV-Finder/README.md

 2. Vehicle browser with various filters
    1. Vehicles can be selected and their relevant info displayed
 3. Two vehicles can be compared side-by-side, with highlighting of superior/inferior stats
-4. User authentication allows for saved favourites
+4. User authentication allows for saved favourites and comparisons

 ## Technologies